Yes-IT/Wood-wric/src/content/why-wood/index.md

       renewable sources and higher quality products.
 Tools and automation have helped make many new careers possible in engineering, manufacturing, design and education.
+    content: >-
-    content: "A Home For Creators\r
+      **A Home For Creators**

       From craftsman to carpenters, builders and designers, the wood industry has many ways to put your passion to work and make a career out of something you love or something you love or to use the skills you have.

-      \r

-      \r

-      New Possibilities\r
+      New Possibilities

       The intersection of technology and improvements in machinery, supplies, and wood materials has allowed new design possibilities.
 Creating products from renewable sources is another path with big upsides.

-      \r

-      \r

-      Viable Career Paths\r
+      Viable Career Paths

       There are multiple paths to a career in the wood industry.
-Some employers offer on-the-job training and apprenticeship programs, and you can also attain certifications through community colleges and trade schools."
+Some employers offer on-the-job training and apprenticeship programs, and you can also attain certifications through community colleges and trade schools.
   right_slider:
     heading: What You Think It Is
     description: " If you think woodworking is just for hobbyists, that the wood